SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. Choose the first step in your flow ('When an HTTP request is received') and copy the URL.
 1. Save your flow.

-Your flow should look like the following.
+Your flow should look like the following:

 ![Screenshot of a flow named 'When an HTTP request is received', showing the URL, Request body, Queue name, and Message fields](images/pnpprovisioning-flow-overview.png)